lark-parser/lark/docs/philosophy.md

 See this answer in more detail [here](https://github.com/erezsh/lark/issues/4).

-You can skip the building the tree for LALR(1), by providing Lark with a transformer (see the [JSON example](https://github.com/erezsh/lark/blob/master/examples/json_parser.py)).
+To improve performance, you can skip building the tree for LALR(1), by providing Lark with a transformer (see the [JSON example](https://github.com/erezsh/lark/blob/master/examples/json_parser.py)).

 ### 3. Earley is the default